soroushverdi/soroushverdi.github.io/_pages/about.md

 ------
 1 - Shifts in people’s judgments of AI-created outcome. *Two studies completed.
 Data collection ongoing.*

-2 - To use or not to use AI. *Two studies completed.
-Conceptualization ongoing*
+2 - To use or not to use AI. *Conceptualization ongoing*

 Teaching: